 You are rational with your money.
 You spend weeks agonizing over the new microwave oven.
 You read countless reviews and compare features and prices.
 You worry about risk and insist on a good warranty.
 You demand value for every hard earned dollar you spend.

 When it comes to buying stocks, however, the story is different.
 There is something about money and investing that causes temporary lapses in logic and reason.
 It leads you to sell at the bottom and buy at the top.
 It warps your perception of risk.
 You probably think Apple stock at $450/share today is more risky than you thought it was just 5 months ago at $700/share.
+You have no investment strategy.
 You are not alone.

 “Stock prices have reached what looks like a permanently high plateau.
 I do not feel there will be soon if ever a 50 or 60 point break from present levels, such as (bears) have predicted.
 I expect to see the stock market a good deal higher within a few months.”